 environmental conservation through local communities; economic development; humanitariam issues associated with the environment

-For over 20 years Jason Houston's career has been defined by a personal and transcendent dedication to community, culture, and how we live on the planet.
-As a documentary photographer and photojournalist Jason focuses on assignment work a nd longer-term projects for publications, NGOs, and purpose-driven for-profit clients.
-He travels simply, working journalistically and unobtrusively but in close collaboration with his subjects to learn from and accurately document their lives, the issues that affect them, and the solutions that help them.
+For over 20 years Jason’s career has been defined by a personal and transcendent dedication to community, culture, and the global systems that support our species.
+He travels simply, working journalistically and unobtrusively but closely with his subjects to learn from and accurately document their lives, the issues that affect them, and the solutions that might help them.
 His engaged, long-term approach captures and shares informed, authentic narratives that help educate the public and guide social and environmental change.

-Jason Houston is a fellow in the International League of Conservation Photographers (iLCP) and a member of Visura's Guild.
+Jason Houston is a Senior Fellow in the International League of Conservation Photographers (iLCP) and a founding member of Visura's Guild.
 His work has been published, exhibited, and presented around the world.
-Venues and outlets for his work range from The New York Times, Pulitzer Center on Crisis Reporting, National Geographic News, Smithsonian, Orvis, Science Magazine, Businessweek, and The Nature Conservancy, to Mountainfilm, Harvard, the New Mexico Museum of Art, and Fovea Gallery.
+Venues and outlets for his work range from The New York Times, Pulitzer Center on Crisis Reporting, SxSW, National Geographic News, Smithsonian, Orvis, Science magazine, Businessweek, and The Nature Conservancy, to Mountainfilm, Harvard, the New Mexico Museum of Art, and Fovea Gallery.

 Jason has produced short form documentary films that have screened at film festivals across the U.S. and in Europe and Australia, and for more than 8 years worked as Photo Editor for Orion magazine, an award-winning bimonthly periodical focused on people and nature, where he led assignments, story development, art direction, and research for photo essays, portfolios, features, and departments.